 Graphics – 8/10

-It’s been some time since I’ve seen an FMV (Full Motion Video) cutscene in a licensed first-party Nintendo game, and the introductory FMV gives the game a pretty decent first impression; as does the first-glimpse of the in-game visuals.
+It’s been some time since I’ve seen an FMV (Full Motion Video) cutscene in a licensed first-party Nintendo game, and the introductory FMV gives the game a pretty decent first impression; as does the first glimpse of the in-game visuals.
 The conceptual design of each of the six stages is particularly well done; indeed, a sure sign that passion went into it is that concept art for the game can be unlocked as an incentive for collecting every puzzle piece on a single level.
-The decent mixture of different environments, ranging from vast jungles to rainy and sunny beaches bring something entirely new to the table, whilst also featuring elements which hearken back to not only the original Donkey Kong Country, but also games such as Diddy Kong Racing, as in the level Irate Eight, there is a giant octopus, which looks very much like the octopus that has to be raced in the game to advance.
+The decent mixture of different environments, ranging from vast jungles to rainy and sunny beaches bring something entirely new to the table, whilst also featuring elements that hearken back to not only the original Donkey Kong Country, but also games such as Diddy Kong Racing, as in the level Irate Eight, there is a giant octopus, which looks very much like the octopus that has to be raced in the game to advance.